eleda77/eleda77.github.io/docs/vocab_list.md

 **nautch** - a popular court dance performed by girls (known as "nautch girls") in later Mughal and colonial India

+**nexialist** - one skilled in the science of joining together in an orderly fashion the knowledge of one field of learning with that of other fields

 **niblick** - an iron with a heavy, lofted head, such as a nine-iron, used especially for playing out of bunkers

 **nickelodeon** - a jukebox, originally one operated by the insertion of a nickel coin; a movie theater with an admission fee of one nickel

 **nicticate** - to wink or blink rapidly (mostly for creatures with nicticating membranes, whatever those are)

+**nisse** - a friendly goblin or brownie of Scandinavian folklore that frequents farm buildings

 **noblesse oblige** - the inferred responsibility of privileged people to act with generosity and nobility toward those less privileged